 Belinda works for the South Australian Government.
-She is a Member of YWCA Adelaide.
+She is a Member of YWCA.

 “I believe in the work of the YWCA.
 Investing in young women’s leadership is an investment in a better, brighter future as far as I’m concerned.
 Women bring so much to the table when it comes to solving problems in our local, national and international community.”

 Louise is a journalist and filmmaker.
-She is a Member of YWCA Adelaide.
+She is a Member of YWCA.

 “Whenever I see statistics about violence against women or the gender pay gap or gender bias in employment a little part of my heart breaks.
 Organisations like the YWCA are important for me to keep believing we can still make change, we can fill in the gap and change those statistics.
 And when I see or read about other amazing women within the membership I believe it is possible.”

 Jennie works for a South Australian University.
-She is a Member of YWCA Adelaide.
+She is a Member of YWCA.